somacdivad/gpt-text-adventure/README.md

 1. Jungle Adventure
 2. Haunted Mansion Mystery
 3. Space Odyssey
+4. Robot Rebellion
-4. Ancient Curse
+5. Ancient Curse

-After entering your theme, it may take several seconds for a story to be generated.
+Sit tight for several seconds while the story is generated.

 From then on, just enter the number of the choice you select at each prompt until the game completes (it probably won't).